Don’t let finances get in the way of your education … there are options for help, just take a look!

 Assistance for Isolated Children Scheme

 Supports students whose home is isolated from a local government school or whose specific health or educational needs cannot be met locally.
-To learn more click here
+Find out more about the Assistance for Isolated Children Scheme.

 If you’re not sure if any of these options can help, talk to your guidance officer, a year level coordinator, or another teacher or school leader to chat about options.